foreveratom/8-bit-computer-ram-programmer/README.md

 ### HTTP Commands

-The HTTP server allows a few commands to be sent to it through a GET request (parameterized URL);
+The HTTP server allows a few commands to be sent to it through a GET request (parameterized URL); note that nothing is sent to the computer until a `write` command is issued.

 ##### 'clear'

 `http://8bit/?clear`

-This will erase the loaded program but will NOT write it to the computer.
+This will erase the program loaded on the server.

 ##### 'load'

 `http://8bit/?load=<PROGRAM>`

-This will load the provided program into the server, but will NOT write it to the computer.
+This will load the provided program on the server.
 The program should be expressed as a semi-colon-separated-value string containing each instruction, up to 16.

 e.g: the following program